kexiZeroing/kexiZeroing.github.io/src/blog/js-basics-you-should-know.md

 `Promise.resolve()` returns a Promise object that is resolved with a given value. `Promise.reject()` method returns a Promise object that is rejected with a given reason.

+> Promise.resolve(p):
+> - If p is a real Promise, `Promise.resolve(p)` returns the same Promise instance, without wrapping or modifying it.
+> - If p is a plain value, it returns a Promise resolved with that value.

 ```js
 Promise.resolve('foo')
   // 1.
 Receive "foo", concatenate "bar" to it, and resolve that to the next then